kudobuilder/kudo/keps/0021-kudo-upgrade.md

 - KUDO CLI checks installed version of manager
 - Every migration step after the installed version is executed
 - Every migration step only migrates the prerequisites from the previous version to the marked version of the migration

-**Alternative update process**
-- Can we just delete them all and reinstall them?
-Probably not

 ### KUDO Manager
 Expected update frequency: High